 Brickflow is a software company only.
-Our product is designed to be used by experienced property finance professionals to source and apply for development finance loans.
+Our product is designed to be used by experienced property finance professionals to source and apply for development finance and bridging loans.

 Property investors can search the finance market by using our software to model and analyse their deals, but they cannot apply for finance through Brickflow without a Broker.
 Speak to your Broker about Brickflow or ask us to connect you with a Broker.

 Property development carries risk, including variables beyond the developer’s control.
 A property development loan is debt and should be procured with caution.